mdn/content/files/en-us/web/javascript/reference/global_objects/map/index.md

   - : Returns the value associated to the `key`, or `undefined` if there is none.
 - {{jsxref("Map.prototype.has()")}}
-  - : Returns a boolean asserting whether a value has been associated to the `key` in the `Map` object or not.
+  - : Returns a boolean asserting whether a value has been associated to a passed `key` in the `Map` object or not.
 - {{jsxref("Map.prototype.set()")}}
   - : Sets the `value` for the `key` in the `Map` object.
 Returns the `Map`